merlinthemagic/MTS/README.md

 Once all dependencies have been resolved you will be provided a path that should be included in your project whenever you wish to call a function included in the MTS kit.

+#### Windows:
+You can run the setup in one of 2 ways:

+1) Composer Install.
+This assumes you have composer installed already.
+Issue command "composer require merlinthemagic/mts" to make it part of your requirements

+2) Manual Install:
+Download MTS from GitHub and upload the MTS directory to a location on your server. i.e. C:\inet\wwwroot\tools\.
+You cannot only upload the content of the directory, you must upload the directory and maintain the directory name (MTS).

+Whenever you wish to use the MTS tools add: require_once "c:\path\to\mts\folder\EnableMTS.php";

+(replace c:\path\to\mts\folder with whatever path you chose to place the package in i.e. C:\inet\wwwroot\tools)

 # The Tools:

 ## The Shell:
 The exec() or shell_exec() functions are good for executing single commands, but they are no where near as flexible as a real shell.
 Ever struggled to find out why a command returned nothing, hours later you find out its a permissions issue?
 Would it not be nice if the built in functions were more verbose?

 More generally the shell in Linux is very powerful, but PHP never had a good way to interact with it.
 There are 100's of questions on sites like askubuntu.com or stackoverflow.com asking: my PHP script needs to run as root, how do I do it?